Jack Millikin Centre

 Big River, SK

-The Ness Creek Site, home of the Jack Millikin Centre, is a 320-acre site situated in the mixed boreal forest five kilometres west of the Prince Albert National Park west boundary.
-The Ness Creek Community began in 1991 when like-minded individuals came together to host the first annual Ness Creek Music Festival.
-In 2003, the Ness Creek community decided that a 4-season centre was needed to facilitate these events at the Site.
-In 2008, the Jack Millikin Centre, Ltd. was registered as a non-profit charitable organization with two main goals – to design and build the Jack Millikin Centre and to develop arts and culture-based programming at the Site.
-The Centre was named after a local community icon, Jack Millikin, who was a beloved Big River elder.
+In 2008, the Jack Millikin Centre, Ltd. was registered as a nonprofit organization with two main goals: To design and build the Jack Millikin Centre, and to develop arts- and culture-based programming at the site.
+The centre was named after a local community icon, Jack Millikin, who was a beloved Big River elder.
 Jack, who emigrated to Canada from Scotland, devoted his life to his family and community.
-He was an incredibly talented multi-instrumentalist and volunteered his music for decades in the community – he was a humble man and for him community and volunteerism
+He was an incredibly talented multi-instrumentalist and volunteered his music for decades in the community.
+He was also a humble man.
+For Jack, community and volunteerism came first.
+The centre named its building in his honour, but also to remember and emulate those values he held so dearly.